AlexHenderson/ChiToolbox/README.md

 ### Example 4
-Assuming there are 8 SPC files but you have more *a priori* knowledge.
+Assuming there are 8 SPC files and you have some *a priori* knowledge.
 Assume there are three classes of data 'alpha', 'beta' and 'gamma' and the files are in the order: beta, gamma, gamma, beta, beta, beta, alpha, alpha

     spectra = ChiSPCFile.open();	% select the 8 files